-All new suppliers are subject to the approval by our senior management, the selection criteria takes into account of environmental and social risks.
-In order to encourage suppliers to continuously improve their performance of environmental and social responsibilities, we require each supplier to meet the necessary requirements on environmental protection and occupational health and safety.
+All selection of new suppliers is subject to the approval by our senior management.
+The selection criteria take into account of environmental and social risks, such as compliance with applicable environmental laws and regulations, sustainability, fair-trade, etc. In order to encourage suppliers to continuously improve their performance of environmental and social responsibilities, we require each supplier to meet the necessary requirements on environmental protection and occupational health and safety.
+For example, we consider suppliers producing clean coal, applying eco-friendly technologies in mining and meeting occupational safety and health standards.
 The Group reviews the suppliers list on an annual basis to ensure that they meet our requirements.